-"You did very right," said Mr. Barlow; "and I suppose the boy looked as foolish, when he was rising, as Tommy did the other day, when the little ragged boy, that he was going to beat, helped him out of the ditch."
-"Sir," answered Tommy, a little confused, "I should not have attempted to beat him, only he would not bring me my ball.
-Mr. B. And what right had you to oblige him to bring your ball?
-T. Sir, he was a little ragged boy, and I am a gentleman.
-Mr. B. So then, every gentleman has a right to command little ragged boys.
-T. To be sure, Sir.
-Mr. B. Then, if your clothes should wear out and become ragged, every gentleman will have a right to command you.
-Tommy looked a little foolish, and said, But he might have done it, as he was on that side of the hedge.
-Mr. B. And so he probably would have done, if you had asked him civilly to do it; but when persons speak in a haughty tone, they will find few inclined to serve them .- But as the boy was poor and ragged, I suppose you hired him with money to fetch your ball.
-T. Indeed, Sir, I did not; I neither gave him any thing, nor offered him any thing.
-Mr. B. Probably you had nothing to give him.
-T. Yes I had though-I had all this money (pulling out several shillings.)
-Mr. B. Perhaps the boy was as rich as you.
-T. No, he was not, Sir, I am sure; for he had no coat, and his waistcoat and breeches were all tattered and ragged: besides, he had no stockings, and his shoes were full of holes.
-Mr. B. So, now I see what constitutes a gentleman-A gentleman is one, that, when he has abundance of de every thing, keeps it all to himself; beats poor people if they don't serve him for nothing; and, when they have done him the greatest favour, in spite of his insolence, never feels any gratitude, or does them any good in return.
-I find that Androcles's lion was no gentleman.
+Tommy looked a little foolish, and said, "But he might have done it, as he was on that side of the hedge."
+Mr B.-And so he probably would have done if you had asked him civilly to do it; but when persons speak in a haughty tone, they will find few inclined to serve them.
+But, as the boy was poor and ragged, I suppose you hired him with money to fetch your ball?
+T.-Indeed, sir, I did not; I neither gave him anything nor offered him anything.
+Mr B .- Probably you had nothing to give him?
+T.-Yes I had, though; I had all this money (pulling out several shillings).
+Mr B.-Perhaps the boy was as rich as you.
+T.-No, he was not, sir, I am sure; for he had no coat, and his waistcoat and breeches were all tattered and ragged; besides, he had no stockings, and his shoes were full of holes.
+Mr B.-So, now I see what constitutes a gentleman.
+A gentleman is one that, when he has abundance of everything, keeps it all to himself; beats poor people, if they don't serve him for nothing; and when they have done him the greatest favour, in spite of his insolence, never feels any gratitude, or does them any good in return.
+I find that Androcles' lion was no gentleman.

-Tommy was so affected with this rebuke, that he could hardly contain his tears, and, as he was really a boy of a generous temper, he determined to give the little ragged boy something the very first time he should see him again.
-He did not long wait for an opportunity; for, as he was walking out that very afternoon, he saw him at some distance gathering blackberries, and going up to him, he accosted him thus: "Little boy, I want to know why you are so ragged; have you no other clothes?"
-"No, indeed," said the boy; "I have seven brothers and sisters, and they are all as ragged as myself: but I should not much mind that, if I could have my belly full of victuals.
-T. And why cannot you have your belly full of victuals?
-Little Boy.
-Because daddy's ill of a fever, and can't work this harvest; so that mammy says we must all starve, if God Almighty does not take care of us.
-Tommy made no answer, but ran full speed to the house, whence he presently returned, loaded with a loaf of bread, and a complete suit of his own clothes.
-"Here, little boy," said he, "you were very good natured to me, and so I will give you all this, because I am a gentleman, and have many more."
+Tommy was so affected with this rebuke that he could hardly contain his tears; and, as he was really a boy of a generous temper, he determined to give the little ragged boy something the very first time he should see him again.
+He did not long wait for an opportunity; for, as he was walking out that very afternoon, he saw him at some distance gathering blackberries, and, going up to him, he accosted him thus: "Little boy, I want to know why you are so ragged; have you no other clothes?"
+"No, indeed," said the boy.
+"I have seven brothers and sisters, and they are all as ragged as myself; but I should not much mind that if I could have my belly full of victuals."
+Tommy .- And why cannot you have your belly full of victuals?
+Little boy .--Because daddy's ill of a fever, and can't work this harvest! so that mammy says we must all starve if God Almighty does not take care of us.

+Tommy made no answer, but ran full speed to the house whence he presently returned, loaded with a loaf of bread, and a complete suit of his own clothes.
+"Here, little boy," said he, "you were very good-natured to me; and so I will give you all this, because I am a gentleman, and have many more."